r9d7/destructuring-with-variable-declaration-assignment/README.md

 }, "auth:sign-in");
 ```

-## Similar / Prior art
+## Similar / Prior Art

-- **Go**'s error-handling patterns allow reusing the `err` variable across multiple operations, and was the inspiration behind this proposal.
+- **Go**'s error-handling allows reusing the `err` variable across multiple operations, and was the original inspiration behind this proposal.
 More details can be found [here](https://go.dev/blog/error-handling-and-go).

 ## Contribute